-Action # Action Item Status

-Completed

-9.1 Establish a system to track and measure inspector time and workload.
+Completed 9.1 Establish a system to track and measure inspector time and workload.
 Target completion - Jun 30, 2022 (Revised from Dec.
-31, 2021)

-9.2 Compare the actual time against budgeted time spent per inspection and identify reasons for significant discrepancies.
-Completed Target completion - Sept.
-30, 2022 9.3 Regularly review inspectors' caseloads and quality of work to identify areas for improvement in resource allocation and for training purposes.
-Completed Target completion - Jun 30, 2022 (Revised from Dec.
-31, 2021) 9.4 Require inspectors to complete their files and save all the supporting documents on a timely basis.
-Completed Target completion - Jun 30, 2022 (Revised from Dec.
-31, 2021) 9.5 Document managerial reviews on each inspection file and make improvements as needed.
-Completed Target completion - Jun 30, 2022 (Revised from Dec.
-31, 2021) 9.6 Conduct a performance review, at least annually, for each inspector.
-Completed Target completion - June 30, 2022 (Revised from Sept.
+31, 2021) Compare the actual time against budgeted Completed 9.2 time spent per inspection and identify reasons for significant discrepancies.
+Target completion - Sept.
+30, 2022 Regularly review inspectors' caseloads and Completed 9.3 quality of work to identify areas for improvement in resource allocation and for training purposes.
+Target completion - Jun 30, 2022 (Revised from Dec.
+31, 2021) Require inspectors to complete their files Completed Require inspectors to complete their files and save all the supporting documents on a timely basis.
+Target completion - Jun 30, 2022 (Revised from Dec.
+31, 2021) Document managerial reviews on each Completed 9.5 Document managerial reviews on each inspection file and make improvements as needed.
+Target completion - Jun 30, 2022 (Revised from Dec.
+31, 2021) Completed 9.6 Conduct a performance review, at least annually, for each inspector.
+Target completion - June 30, 2022 (Revised from Sept.
 30, 2021)

-- Time tracking policy and software have been implemented for inspectors - Review of inspectors' caseloads and work quality has been prepared - Expanded performance reviews of inspectors have been conducted and will continue biannually - Managerial reviews on inspection files have been documented with management providing direct feedback to inspectors - Written policies requiring timely documentation of workload have been developed - A procedure was established as part of the annual risk-based inspection plan to review actual versus budgeted time spent per inspection
+- Time tracking policy and software have been implemented for inspectors - Review of inspectors' caseloads and work quality has been prepared - Expanded performance reviews of inspectors have been conducted and will continue biannually - Managerial reviews on inspection files have been documented with management providing direct feedback to inspectors

-Quantitative performance review metrics have been established to be used in performance reviews.
+- Written policies requiring timely documentation of workload have been developed - A procedure was established as part of the annual risk-based inspection plan to review actual versus budgeted time spent per inspection - Quantitative performance review metrics have been established to be used in performance reviews.
 Performance reviews are conducted twice a year for each inspector